microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-delta.md

 * The delta feed shows the latest state for each item, not each change.
 If an item were renamed twice, it would only show up once, with its latest name.
 * The same item may appear more than once in a delta feed, for various reasons.
 You should use the last occurrence you see.
-* The `parentReference` property on items won't include a value for **path**.
-This occurs because renaming a folder doesn't result in any descendants of the folder being returned from **delta**. **When using delta you should always track items by id**.
+* The `parentReference` property on items don't include a value for **path**.
+It occurs because renaming a folder doesn't result in any descendants of the folder being returned from **delta**. **When using delta you should always track items by ID**.
-* Delta query won't return some DriveItem properties, depending on the operation and service type, as shown in the following tables.
+* Delta query don't return some DriveItem properties, depending on the operation and service type, as shown in the following tables.

     **OneDrive for Business**